Academic Advising Center

 the department secretary to establish what the procedure is for making

-an appointment and for scheduling during mandatory registration..
+an appointment and for scheduling during the mandatory registration period.

 Question: 5.
 How do I drop, add, or withdraw from a class?